A Guide to Survive as a TCBES Student

 Similarly, to your proposal defense, you should discuss with your primary advisor and your committee members what are their expectation for the meeting and how you should prepare i.e. presentation slides, timeframe, structure of your presentation, which section to focus on, etc. It is important to meet with your committee to discuss those things early in the semester you are expecting to graduate.

 | All Rooms | Fill form 5 days in advance minimum Facilty Requests; Return by email: email@example.com; or fax: 808-932-7831; or hand delivered: PB-6 Rm 103.
 The CCECS form needs to be completed with advisor's information as the "person Requesting Room" & their signature on the bottom.
 Your information should be filled as the "Person in charge of the Event"

 Thesis Format Requirements

-It is the student’s responsibility to prepare a final manuscript that meets the style requirements of both the UH Hilo Graduate Division and his or her graduate program.
-Please follow the UH Mānoa Style and Policy Guide for Electronic Thesis and Dissertations for general guidelines on the physical format of the manuscript with the following exceptions:
+It is the student’s responsibility to prepare a final manuscript that meets the style requirements of both the UH at Hilo Graduate Division and their graduate program.
+Please follow the UH at Mānoa Style and Policy Guide for Electronic Thesis and Dissertations for general guidelines on the physical format of the manuscript with the following exceptions:

 - Abstract – An abstract is required for all theses.
-For more information about formatting your abstract, please see the ProQuest/UMI guide to preparing your manuscript for submission.
+For more information about formatting your abstract, please see the ProQuest/UMI guide to preparing your manuscript for submission (PDF).

-- Margins – For margin specifications, please see the ProQuest/UMI guide to preparing your manuscript for submission.
+- Margins – For margin specifications, please see the ProQuest/UMI guide to preparing your manuscript for submission (PDF).

 All graduate works must be submitted via ETD Administrator, a web-based service for the submission and publication of student theses and dissertations.
 In the case where online submission is unfeasible, please contact the Mookini Library or call (808) 932-7296 for assistance.